SitrakaResearchAndPOC/electricity_zero_down_time_haifa_udr/patched_with_relay.md

 # V - RELAY CONNECTION
 * Schematic :
 When command relay is HIGH -> MIDLE AND DOWN IS CONNECTED ON THE RELAY </br>
-When command relay is LOW  -> MIDLE AND HIGH IS CONNECTED ON THE RELAY </br>
+When command relay is LOW  -> MIDLE AND UP IS CONNECTED ON THE RELAY </br>

 [relay_connetion_pdf](https://github.com/SitrakaResearchAndPOC/electricity_zero_down_time_haifa_udr/blob/main/PATCHED_WITH_RELAY/RELAY_INTECONNECTION.pdf)